 Any storage location from which software or software assets may be retrieved and installed on a local computer.

-A common way to operationalize machine learning models is through REST APIs.
-REST APIs are web server endpoints, or callable URLs, which provide results based on a query.
+A common way to operationalize a machine learning model is through a REST API.
+A REST API is a web server endpoint, or callable URL, which provides results based on a query.
 REST APIs allow developers to create applications that incorporate machine learning and prediction, without having to write models themselves.

 An open project, running in an editor or IDE.